Where to eat in Tel Aviv | Best restaurants in Tel Aviv

 In the heart of Tel Aviv, right on the cross of the main Dizingof and Frishman street, hides a tiny tiny sabich food joint.
 This place is so small you can barely see it from the street, but luckily you can spot a long long queue of restless hungry people just waiting to get their hands on this mouth-watering sandwich.

 Since 1937 (yes that long) this place serves their legendary hummus to the hungry masses.
-Spotted next to the famous ‘Carmel market’, surrounded by so many great food stalls and restaurants, this place still draws people from all over the world every day to feast on the tasty hummus dishes.
+Just next to the famous ‘Carmel market’, surrounded by so many great food stalls and restaurants, this place draws people from all over the world to feast on the tasty hummus dishes.

 Miznon

 In the Miznon they take the pita bread sandwiches to new heights.
 Eyal Shani (famous Israeli chef) took the concept from simple common street food and made it into gourmet food.
-We are talking about pita bread – in Miznon restaurant almost all the main dishes come in pita bread, you have a big variety of fillings you can choose from.
+In the Miznon restaurant almost all the main dishes come in pita bread, you have a big variety of fillings to choose from.

 The menu often changes but some popular dishes are always there like ‘intimi’ (an overnight slow-cooked stew of high-quality beef meat, root vegetables) or ‘lavan’ (chunks of cauliflower on the grill with tahini sauce, grilled tomatoes, and green onions).
-There are also great side dishes like whole baked sweet potato with Atlantic sea salt or a whole cauliflower covered in olive oil baked in the oven.
+There are also great side dishes like whole baked sweet potato with Atlantic sea salt or a whole oven baked cauliflower covered in olive oil.

-The prices are quite expensive (for a pita dish) but you won’t leave hungry, there is always a free buffet of sliced pita bread, tahini sauce, grated fresh tomatoes, crème fraîche, homemade pickles, and spicy green chili sauce.
-The atmosphere in the place is very unique and it can get very noisy sometimes, especially in the evenings times when it gets to a party-like vibe.
+The prices are quite expensive, but you won’t leave hungry.
+There is always a free buffet of sliced pita bread, tahini sauce, grated fresh tomatoes, crème fraîche, homemade pickles, and spicy green chili sauce.
+The atmosphere in the place is very unique and it can get very noisy sometimes, especially in the evenings when it gets to a party-like vibe.
 It’s common that the staff will offer you free alcohol shots and raise a cheer with everyone.

 HaKosem

-The design of the place is very cool with its open kitchen view, and you can see how the staff cooks the food.
-While you are waiting in line, someone will approach you and offer you falafel balls to ease the hunger and the wait.
-On the menu beside the falafel, you can find Sabich, Shawarma, hummus, schnitzel, Moroccan fish, shakshuka and big delicious salads.
+The design of the place is unique with an open kitchen view, where you can see how the staff cooks the food.
+While waiting in line, someone will approach you and offer you falafel balls to ease the hunger and the wait.
+Beside the falafel, you can find Sabich, Shawarma, hummus, schnitzel, Moroccan fish, shakshuka and big delicious salads.
 Everything is super fresh and made with love.

 Vitrina

-In the past years the trend of fancy burgers took over Tel Aviv, there are so many great burger joints in this city but Vitrina is definitely at the top five.
-On the menu, you can find different kinds of juicy burgers like their famous ‘Butler Cheese Burger’- high-quality beef, Aioli sauce, pickles, homemade onion jam, gouda cheese, and blue cheese.
+In the past years the trend of fancy burgers took over Tel Aviv.
+There are so many great burger joints in this city but Vitrina is definitely at the top five.
+You can choose different kinds of juicy burgers from the menu.
+We recommend their famous ‘Butler Cheese Burger’- high-quality beef, Aioli sauce, pickles, homemade onion jam, gouda cheese, and blue cheese.

-You also have the great vegetarian option, the ‘Golden State Veggie’ – thousand island dressing, iceberg lettuce, tomato, fried onions and big portobello mushroom filled with Cheddar and gouda cheese.
-You also can’t miss their crunchy mix fries of potato and sweet potato.
+You also have a great vegetarian option, the ‘Golden State Veggie’ – thousand island dressing, iceberg lettuce, tomato, fried onions and big portobello mushroom filled with Cheddar and gouda cheese.
+Don’t miss their crunchy mixed fries of potatoes and sweet potatoes.
 Be aware that during rush hours there will be a very long queue and the waiting time can be more than 30 min.

 Toto

 Fine dining at its best, if your heart desires a luxurious gourmet food, this is the place for you.
-High standards from the hosts and staff to the smallest details of design, and of course the highest quality of ingredients known to the gourmet culinary world.
+High standards from the hosts and staff to the smallest details of design, and food.
+You will get the highest quality of ingredients known to the gourmet culinary world.

-Toto serves fusion food of Italian and Mediterranean cuisine, on the menu you can find delicious pasta dishes alongside grilled eggplant salads and fresh local fishes.
-Toto’s most popular dish is the chestnut gnocchi – a mouth-melting potato ricotta cheese gnocchi cooked in salty butter with chestnuts, covered with thick grated Parmigiano Reggiano cheese, an absolute must!
+Toto serves fusion food of Italian and Mediterranean cuisine.
+On the menu you can find delicious pasta dishes, homemade aged meats and fresh local fishes.
+We recommend to try thier most popular dish.
+The chestnut gnocchi – a mouth-melting potato ricotta cheese gnocchi cooked in salty butter with chestnuts, covered with thick grated Parmigiano Reggiano cheese, an absolute must!

-The restaurant attracts a lot of Israeli celebrities and it’s common to find yourself seated next to a table of some famous people.
+The restaurant is very popular by Israeli celebrities.
+It’s common to find yourself seated next to a table of some famous people.
 Dress up fancy for this place, it is also advised to book a table in advance.

 Ernesto 90

-You enter the restaurant space and you feel like you transported yourself back in time to one of Rome’s most romantic restaurants.
-The atmosphere is very casual and happy, and it draws a lot of Italian speaking tourists, which adds a little bit more to the Italian vibe.
-On the menu are traditional dishes, if available you should definitely try their ‘Carciofo alla Romana’ – Artichoke saute with mint leaves (served only in season), another great starter dish is ‘Fiori di Zucca fritti’ – Fried zucchini flowers filled with mozzarella cheese and anchovies.
+When entering the Ernesto, You will transported back in time to one of Rome’s most romantic restaurants.
+The atmosphere is casual and joyful.
+It draws a lot of Italian speaking tourists, which adds even more to the Italian vibe.
+On the menu are many traditional dishes.
+We recommend to try their ‘Carciofo alla Romana’ – Artichoke saute with mint leaves (served only in season).
+Another great starter dish is ‘Fiori di Zucca fritti’ – Fried zucchini flowers filled with mozzarella cheese and anchovies.

-For the main course, we recommend ‘Spaghetti Aglio olio ai Frutti di mare’ – Mix seafood spaghetti with olive oil, garlic, parsley, and spices or just go for one of their creamy delicious lasagnas.
-It is recommended to add wine for this feast celebration.
+For the main course, we recommend ‘Spaghetti Aglio olio ai Frutti di mare’ – Mix seafood spaghetti with olive oil, garlic, parsley, and spices or for their creamy delicious lasagnas.
+Don’t forget to add wine for this feast celebration.

-Once you get to Tel Aviv central station, you will feel you came to a whole different country.
-In Israel, there are a lot of work immigrants and most of them settled in this southern area of the city and with them, they brought their food and culture.
-You will see a lot of Injera (national dish of Ethiopia and Eritrea) food joints around.
+Once you get to Tel Aviv central station, you will feel like you came to a whole different country.
+In the area living a lot of work immigrants, from Africa and Asia who brought also their food and culture.
+U will find there many shops and food joint selling authentic dishes and ingredients.

-In the middle of all hides a small and very poor looking Chinese restaurant – but in what it lacks with the appearance it covers up with absolute delicious savory umami food.
-On the menu, you will find a lot of traditional Chinese dishes but the most popular is the stir-fried veggie noodles with chicken or tofu, don’t forget to try also one of their massive steam buns.
+In the middle of all hides a small and very poor looking Chinese restaurant.
+But in what it lacks with the appearance it covers up with absolute delicious savory umami food.
+On the menu many traditional Chinese dishes but the most popular is the stir-fried veggie noodles with chicken or tofu.
+Don’t forget to try one of their massive steam buns!

-The Tel Aviv food scene is one of the most exciting in the world, and these recommendations are just the tip of the iceberg.
-If you come to visit this city you should save some special time just to explore the food and restaurants this wonderful city has to offer.
+The Tel Aviv food scene is one of the most exciting in the world!
+If you come to visit this city you should save some time just to explore the food and restaurants this wonderful city has to offer.
 You will enjoy, that’s for sure.